KuchikiNamthip/KuchikiNamthip.github.io/_projects/Write2Thrive.md

 ---
 ### Acknowledgement

-Thanks to my mom and dad, who kept a ton of wonderful books in our home. 📚 \
+Thanks, mom and dad.
+They kept a ton of wonderful books in our home. 📚

-When I was young and had nothing to do, I *HAVE TO* read books (It is only thing in our house lol). \
+📖 When I was young and had nothing to do, I *HAVE TO* read books (It is only thing in our house lol).

 📖 Because of this, I developed a love for reading, and consequently, for writing with beautiful Thai words! ✍️❤️

 ---